seanfuture/youtube-autofocus/README.md

-##AutoFocus for YouTube
+## YouTube Auto Focus

-AutoFocus for YouTube is a basic Chrome extension to automatically put the focus on the Flash video player when loading a YouTube video page.
+YouTube Auto Focus is a Chrome extension that automatically places focus on YouTube's HTML5 video player without having to actively click the player.

+This grants viewers immediate access to keyboard playback and navigation controls any time a video is loaded.